balaji-munusamy/speech-summarizer/README.md

 ### Steps to be followed

 Speech file to be converted should meet below specifications.
-  Sample rate - 16KHz
+  1. Sample rate - 16KHz
-  Audio channel - Mono
+  2. Audio channel - Mono
+  3. File format - .wav

 Speech summarizer can be built by following below steps.

   1. Select a development environment of your choice
   2. Analyse speech files to check if the specifications are met
   3. Convert Speech to text
   4. Encode text to tokenized IDs
   5. Generate and decode summarized text
   6. Servers and webframeworks can be leveraged for servicing the request as REST API - optional step

 ### Build your Speech summarizer in 5 minutes

   1. Run Jupyter notebook for quick changes and experiments
   2. Run speech_summarizer.py by passing audio files and model files as input